-My all-time favorite and most ambiguous IRS letter is the 2645C.
+Are you wondering what the IRS letter 2645c means?
+2645C is my all-time favorite and most ambiguous IRS inquiry letter.
 The Internal Revenue Manual refers to them as “interim letters” (IRM 4.19.23), which is a nice label given to a letter that is simply saying the IRS has received something from the taxpayer but has not acted on it yet.
 And when I say the IRS has received “something,” I literally mean anything — it is up to the taxpayer to figure out what that might be based on the receipt date in the letter that is often inaccurate.
-The letter does give a few options as if to jog one’s memory:
+The IRS inquiry letter does give a few options as if to jog one’s memory:

 - Telephone inquiry